yashwanthR1207/yashwanthR1207/README.md

-INSTITUTION : Vidyavardhaka College of Engineering, Mysore STATUS      : [ ONLINE ] — Building the future, one circuit at a time INTERESTS   : IoT · Embedded Systems · Power Electronics · Automation MISSION     : Merging hardware and firmware to solve real-world problems, ROBOTICS
+INSTITUTION : Vidyavardhaka College of Engineering, Mysore STATUS      : [ ONLINE ] — Building the future, one circuit at a time INTERESTS   : IoT · Embedded Systems · Power Electronics · Automation MISSION     : Merging hardware and firmware to solve real-world problems,ROBOTICS
 ```

 ---

 ## ABOUT ME

-> *"TURNING IDEAS INTO ENERGY"*
+> *"TURNING IDEAS INTO ENERGY "*

 I am a **B.E.
 Electrical and Electronics Engineering** student at **VVCE Mysore** who lives at the intersection of hardware design, embedded firmware, and IoT automation.